Skip to content

 Then install PHP:

-sudo apt install php-mysql php-gd php-imagick php-xmlrpc php-sqlite3 php-curl php-xml php-mbstring php-fpm
+sudo apt install php-cgi php-cli php-mysql php-gd php-imagick php-recode php-tidy php-xmlrpc php-pdo php-sqlite3 php-curl php-xml php-mbstring php-fpm

 Edit PHP.ini file: